conan-io/conan-io.github.io/_posts/2020-12-14-New-conan-release-1-32.markdown

 They're just two sub categories of the same thing.
 So, at that point, it seemed fairly obvious to rename the still-experimental `def toolchain()` method in `conanfile.py` to `def generate()`.
-For the same reasons, we decided that the "primary interface method" on both Toolchains and Generators moving forward should just be `generate()` as well.
+For the same reasons, we decided that the "primary interface method" to trigger the generation of files on both Toolchains and Generators moving forward should just be `generate()` as well.
+So, for toolchains, the old method `write_toolchain_files()` has been renamed to `generate()`.
 It's simple, consistent, and descriptive.
+Here's an example of using the two together:

+    def generate(self):
+      MSBuildDeps(self).generate()
+      MSBuildToolchain(self).generate()

+Furthermore, going back to the topic of deprecating of the lower-case `name` field/alias of generators, we realized that we did not implement an equivalent feature in toolchains.
+This was largely because it really only represented a layer of abstraction and redirection which was more confusing than it was valuable.
+Looking back at Generators, we felt the same way.
+Sometimes you want to de-couple `class` name from "usage name" of something, but this no longer feels like one of those times.
+But it's not only cosmetic, it created some awkward design questions when implementing configurable generators which just went away if we chose to use the `class` name.
+Simpler was just better in this case on multiple fronts.

-## Including build_requires and package_id (Experimental)
+## Including build_requires in package_id (Experimental)

-There has been an outstanding feature request for a LONG time which has seemed virtually un-solvable in the current version of Conan without major breaking changes.
+There has been an outstanding feature request for a **long** time which has seemed virtually un-solvable in the current version of Conan without major breaking changes.
 That feature request is to make it possible for `build_requires` to affect `package_id`.
 Users have been wanting this for a very long time, and the